 An estimated 2 million Americans have had an arm or leg amputated from injury or illness.
 Many chose to wear prosthetic limbs.
 Ten years ago, most artificial arms and legs were clunky and fragile.
 But prosthetic technology has advanced significantly since then.
 A vast body of research gained from treating American soldiers wounded in Iraq and Afghanistan has led to robotic knees and ankles that adjust to terrain and activity.
 Leg amputees now run marathons, climb mountains and even skydive.
 And a new bionic arm powered by the thoughts of the person wearing it can mimic almost all the movements of a real hand.

-- Mike Corcoran expert in prosthetic limbs.
+Expert in prosthetic limbs.
 He is a Certified Prosthetic Orthotist and co-founder of Medical Center Orthotics and Prosthetics, a Maryland-based company that works with injured veterans at Walter Reed National Military Medical Center.

 Watch The Full Broadcast